Ethiel97/laravel_pusher_axios/README.md

 1. Clone this repository and cd into it
 2. Execute npm install to download dependencies
+3. Execute `npm run dev` to build project assets
-3. Execute `php artisan serve` to run the project in your browser
+4. Execute `php artisan serve` to run the project in your browser
-4. See the tutorial for useful notes
+5. See the tutorial for useful notes

 ### Prerequisites